-Our daily Gamma Band model[1] maintained a 100% allocation to SPX last week.
-When the daily price closes below ?Gamma Flip? (currently near 4,185), the model will reduce exposure in order to avoid price volatility and sell-off risk.
-If the market closes on a daily basis below the lower gamma level (currently near 3,960), the model will reduce the SPX allocation to zero.
+The Gamma Band model[1] has entered this week with a 50% allocation to SPX.
+When the daily price closes below ?Gamma Flip? (currently near 4,215), the model will reduce exposure in order to avoid price volatility and sell-off risk.
+If the market closes on a daily basis below the lower gamma level (currently near 4,015), the model will reduce the SPX allocation to zero.

-Investors who keep an eye on various gamma-related levels are more aware of when market volatility is expected to increase.
+Investors who keep an eye on various gamma-related levels are more aware when market volatility is expected to increase.
 One application of Gamma Bands is to maintain high allocations to stocks when risk is expected to be lower.
 For investors who have been conditioned to ?buy low and sell high,? it is counter-intuitive to increase allocations when the market rises, but this approach has shown to increase risk-adjusted returns in the back-test.

 The Gamma Band model is one of several indicators that we publish daily in our SPX Report.
-With stocks continuing to extend historically high valuations, risk management tools are more important than ever to manage the next drawdown, whenever it comes.
+With stocks continuing to extend historically high valuations, risk management tools are more important than ever to manage the next drawdown, whenever it may come.